-- L3: an ability to cover both aspects mentioned in the indicative content and produce a well-balanced argument, although one may be more thoroughly dealt with than the other.
-A wide range of strategies will be covered. - L2: an unbalanced understanding or, if well balanced, the level of detail will be lacking in some aspects.
+- L3: good knowledge of impacts and variations and an ability to produce a well-balanced argument covering several aspects with a wide range of examples.
+[8-9] - L2: an unbalanced understanding of impacts and variations or, if well balanced, the level of detail will be lacking in some aspects.
 The range of issues will be rather more limited than for L3.
-[5-7] - L1: a very unbalanced understanding of the issues in question.
+[5-7] - L1: a very unbalanced understanding of impacts and variations.
 They will probably concentrate on the after-flood measures with a basic analysis.
 [0-4]